Board of Directors

 The American College of Sports Medicine (ACSM) is the largest sports medicine and exercise science organization in the world.
 ACSM has more than 20,000 International, National, and Regional Chapter members.
 They promote and integrate scientific research, education, and practical applications of sports medicine and exercise science to maintain and enhance physical performance, fitness, health, and quality of life.

 American Council on Exercise

 The American Council on Exercise (ACE) is a nonprofit organization committed to enriching quality of life through safe and effective exercise and physical activity.
 ACE protects all segments of society against ineffective fitness products, programs and trends through its ongoing public education, outreach and research.
 They further protect the public by setting certification and continuing education standards for fitness professionals.

 American Heart Association

-The American Heart Association (AHA) is a national voluntary health agency whose mission is: "Building healthier lives, free of cardiovascular diseases and stroke."
-The AHA's goal is to reduce coronary heart disease, stroke and risk by 25 percent by 2010.
+The American Heart Association is a national voluntary health agency whose mission is: "Building healthier lives, free of cardiovascular diseases and stroke."
+Heart's goal is to reduce coronary heart disease, stroke and risk by 25 percent by 2010.

 International Health, Racquet, & Sports Club Association

 The International Health, Racquet & Sportsclub Association (IHRSA) is the fitness industry's only global trade association.
 IHRSA represents over 9,750 for profit health and fitness facilities and over 740 supplier companies in 78 countries.
 For more than a quarter of a century, IHRSA has provided its member clubs and suppliers with an unprecedented wealth of information, research and networking to help with every aspect of running a profitable enterprise.